drduh/YubiKey-Guide/README.md

 # Finish setup

-Verify you have done the following:
+Verify the following steps were performed correctly:

 - [ ] Memorized or wrote down the Certify key (identity) passphrase to a secure and durable location
   * `echo $CERTIFY_PASS` to see it again; [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.html) or [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/master/templates/passphrase.txt) to transcribe it